-- 1. The University of Maryland, Baltimore (UMB) prohibits the carrying of guns, firearms, ammunition, other weapons, or replicas of weapons at the UMB campus and in any other locations owned, rented, occupied, or used by and under the control of UMB.
+- The University of Maryland, Baltimore (UMB) prohibits the carrying of guns, firearms, ammunition, other weapons, or replicas of weapons at the UMB campus and in any other locations owned, rented, occupied or used by and under the control of UMB.
 This prohibition applies to employees, students, invitees, tenants, visitors, and other persons on UMB properties.
 Employees and students also are prohibited from carrying guns, firearms, ammunition, other weapons, or replicas of weapons at any off-campus location where they are assigned as part of employment or educational experience. - 2.
-Exceptions: (a) UMB police officers and other law enforcement officers whose official duties require them to be at the UMB campus or at other locations owned, rented, occupied, or used by and under the control of UMB may carry guns, firearms, ammunition, and other weapons consistent with and in compliance with the rules and regulation of their employing agencies. (b) An individual only with prior written approval from the UMB chief of police may display or engage in a demonstration using a weapon or replica of a weapon for educational purposes. - 3.
-Violations of this policy should be reported immediately to the UMB chief of police or, in the chief's absence or unavailability, to the UMB Police Department. - 4.
+Exception: (a) UMB Police Officers and other law enforcement officers whose official duties require them to be at the UMB campus or at other locations owned, rented, occupied or used by and under the control of UMB may carry guns, firearms, ammunition, and other weapons consistent with this law enforcement responsibilities and in compliance with the rules and regulation of their employing agencies. (b) An individual only with prior written approval from the UMB Chief of Police may display or engage in a demonstration using a weapon or replica of a weapon for educational purposes. - 3.
+Violations of this policy should be reported immediately to the UMB Chief of Police or, in the Chief's absence or unavailability, to the UMB Police Department. - 4.
 Employees or students in violation of this policy are subject to discipline, up to and including termination of employment or expulsion.
 Other persons in violation of this policy will be barred from the campus or other UMB locations for violation of this policy. - 5.
-Criminal sanctions for violation of state, federal, or local law relating to guns, firearms, ammunition, and other weapons will be sought where applicable.
+Criminal sanctions for violation of State, federal or local law relating to guns, firearms, ammunition, and other weapons will be sought where applicable.